Wrist Pain During Yoga? 4 Tricks to Eliminate Discomfort

 Experience wrist pain during yoga?
 You’re not alone.
 Wrist pain or discomfort is one of the most common complaints from yoga students (and those are just the ones who speak up!).

-Asana practice, especially Vinyasa Flow Yoga, demands many of the wrists (a complex and somewhat delicate joint).
+Asana practice, especially Vinyasa Flow Yoga, often has many demands on the wrists (a complex and somewhat delicate joint).
 Between the constant weight bearing on the hands and extensive range of motion (ROM) demanded by the poses, it isn’t surprising wrist soreness or pain is a common part of yoga practice.
 But it doesn’t have to be.

 Wrist Pain in Yoga = Red Flag